-Proprietary Data Legend - If applicable.
-See Part VIII, Sections D.
+Provide a Proprietary Data Legend - if applicable in accordance with the following PART VIII, Sections D.

 An application may include technical data and other data, including trade secrets and commercial or financial information that are privileged or confidential, which the applicant does not want disclosed to the public or used by the Government for any purpose other than application evaluation.
-To protect such data, your proposal must be marked in the following manor utilizing the 3 step process outlined below:
+To protect such data, your proposal must be marked in the following manor utilizing the process outlined below:

-1. The Cover Page of your proposal must contain the notice below (please cut and paste): "Page(s) [] of this document may contain trade secrets or commercial or financial information that is privileged or confidential and is exempt from public disclosure.
+1. The Cover Page e of your proposal must contain the e notice below (please cut and paste):

+"Page(s) [] of this docum ent m ay co ontain trade secrets or commercial or financial infori mation t hat is privile eaed o r confi dential: and is exempt from public disclosure.
 Such information shall be used or disclosed only for evaluation purposes or in accordance with a financial assistance or loan agreement between the submitter and the Government.
 The Government may use or disclose any information that is not appropriately marked or otherwise restricted, regardless of source."